 To meet the rapidly growing scientific computing requirements of NIH's Intramural Research Program (IRP), NIH has invested in a significant expansion of its enterprise high-performance computing (HPC) capability.
 NIH’s expanded HPC capability provides the computational and storage capacity necessary to meet the large-scale data analysis demands of genomics, molecular simulation, imaging, and proteomics research.
-Initially, only 2,300 computing nodes, NIH's HPC capability now provides more than 60,000 computational cores and four petabytes of storage to support computationally intensive research.
+Initially, only 2,300 computing nodes, NIH's HPC capability now provides over 66,000 computational cores and 17 petabytes of storage to support computationally intensive research.
 CIT’s HPC service area leads the NIH Biowulf cluster expansion.
 Additional improvements include:

 - A faster connection (100 gigabits per second) from Biowulf to the modernized NIH network to support faster data transfers